JohannesBrehm/Climate_protests/README.md

 The results reported in the article and the supplementary material can be replicated using the raw data provided by DIW Berlin, once a data access agreement has been signed.
 The article used v37 of the data, DOI: 10.5684/soep.core.v37eu.
 The replication package also contains data which is merged to the SOEP.
 The folder “data” contains the following files:
 -	protest_database.xlsx contains information to the salient protests selected for analysis (e.g., a link to the Tagesschau or ZDFheute archive)
--	protests_germany.xlsx/protests_germany.dta contains the protest data in a simple format that is merged with the SOEP
+-	protests_germany.dta contains the protest data in a simple format that is merged with the SOEP
 -	r_input_fig1b.dta contains the data needed to replicate Fig. 1b in R
--	election_cop.xlsx/election_cop.dta contains the dates for the control variables for federal election dates as well as UN COPs
+-	election_cop.dta contains the dates for the control variables for federal election dates as well as UN COPs
 -	google_trends_fff_eg_xr.dta contains the weekly Google Trends from 2006 to 2020 needed to replicate parts of Fig. 1b
--	weekday.xlsx/weekday.dta contains for each date the corresponding weekday needed for the weekday fixed effect
+-	weekday.dta contains for each date the corresponding weekday needed for the weekday fixed effect
 -	XR.docx, FfF.docx and EG.docx contain all the newspaper headings from Factiva needed to replicate Supplementary Fig. 1
 -	The folder weather contains all the weather data used in the analysis